CITYWIDE 2013 CONFERENCE

 Beyond the Institution: Theatre, Performance, and the University

-Graduate students, scholars, and practitioners of theatre and performance in and surrounding the New York City area are pleased to announce a multi-day, multi-sited conference.
-The collaboratively-organized conference held October 31 – November 3 2013 will assemble an inter-university exchange to encourage questions, dialogue, and debate around and between the boundaries of theatre, performance, and academic institutions.
+Graduate students, scholars, and practitioners of theatre and performance in and surrounding the New York City area are pleased to announce a collaboratively-organized conference held October 31 – November 1 2013, which will assemble an inter-university exchange to encourage questions, dialogue, and debate around and between the boundaries of theatre, performance, and academic institutions.
 It will question institutional borders that separate artistic, scholarly, educational, activist, and civic pursuits, making way for new modes of cooperation and coalition.
 How can art, theatre, and performance affect the urban space in the wake of social, cultural, and technological transformation?
 What is the role of the university in the city?
 Can the city serve as a bridge between artistic and civic institutions?
 How do scholarship and practice interact with the venues, archives, architecture, and living fabric of urban spaces?
 Where do we meet and how do we come together outside the walls of the institution?

 In bridging both institutional and theoretical/practical divides, this conference aims to connect diverse communities, to spotlight the concerns and interests of the upcoming generation of scholars and artists, and to consider the viability and future cultural life in, around, and beyond New York City—a region that has undergone massive economic, demographic, and environmental transformations in the past two decades.
 This will be a chance for graduate students in MA, MFA, PhD, and DFA programs in theatre, performance, and related disciplines to come together in a unique environment at a specific moment in the history of the US university, asking urgent questions about the future of theatre, performance, the university, and the city.